 Please call your doctor or dentist's office if you need to change or cancel your child's visit.
-If transportation to the visit was made through the Medical Transportation Program, please call 1-877-633-8747 to cancel the trip.
+If transportation to the visit was made through Superior's Medical Ride Program, provided by SafeRide, please call 1-855-932-2318 to cancel the trip.
+Please call 24 hours in advance to change or cancel your ride.